astridx/meinblog/content/posts/joomla/24joomla-layout.en.md

   - Joomla
 ---

 Sometimes it is necessary to design the display differently in the frontend.
 This is basically the responsibility of the template.
 A component is responsible for the output of content, no more and no less.
 The template ensures a uniform appearance.
 Nevertheless, there are use cases for different layouts.
-How you incorporate them for a view is the topic of the following article.
+How you incorporate them for a view is the topic of the following article.<!-- \index{layout} -->

 ## For impatient people